-In year one of the Community Health Improvement Plan, we will further investigate best practices and local resources to address mental and behavioral health gaps.
+In year one of the CHIP, we will further investigate best practices and local resources to addressing mental and behavioral health gaps.
 Through a multi-sector, collective impact model, we will work with local, regional and state organizations and legislatures to develop an advocacy plan to support telehealth services, reimbursement and equitable access to mental and behavioral health services.